 (C) An emergency for any air contaminant pursuant to OAR 340-206-0030(4).

-(b) All open burning is prohibited until the Department notifies the State Fire Marshal that the episode and prohibition are terminated.
+(b) All open burning is prohibited until DEQ notifies the State Fire Marshal that the episode and prohibition are terminated.

 (2) Discretionary Prohibition or Limitation Based on Meteorological Conditions: